blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 ### 15 Ritual Chamber
 The room has two inches of water over a tiled stone floor.
 A circle surrounded by glyphs can be found on the Western wall in front of a pile of offerings and candles sitting on rubble piles.
+There's a draft in the room.

 Exits:
 - North: River flows in from this direction DC 17 athletics to swim in
 - South: Shallow tunnel
+- West: 30ft up, tunnel leading into the vault of room 17

 ### 16 Leech crawler nest
 ```